AnggaR96s/Reforestation/README.md

-## What do you call your friend who stands in a hole?
-Phil.
+## What does a pirate pay for his corn?
+A buccaneer!